 Transfer Property Title

-The transfer of property title typically requires the preparation of a new deed.
+The title transfer typically requires the preparation of a new property deed.
 The existing property owner (individual or entity) would execute a new deed that transfers ownership from themselves to the LLC.

 The type of deed used may vary depending on local laws and practices, but commonly used options include a warranty deed or a quitclaim deed.